About FanRows

 Technical Documentation

-Detailed documentation of the FanRows system architecture, interaction model, and configuration schema is available in the public technical reference repository:
+Further documentation of the FanRows architecture, interaction model, configuration structure, and implementation logic is available here:

 Contact